 The MSDM is trained with our dataset on Google Colab Pro with TensorFlow-GPU-2.2.0 and executed on an NVIDIA Tesla P100 GPU (16 GB).
-In total, 240 days of data used for training, 26 days for validation and 26 days for testing.
+In total, 240 d of data are used for training, 26 d are used for validation, and 26 d are used for testing.
 All the models are compiled with the Adam optimizer, and the learning rate is set at 0.001.
-To avoid overfitting, we apply the early-stopping strategy to monitor the loss in the validation set.
-We use several metrics to evaluate the model's performance on the test set,

-240 namely, the critical success index (CSI, Eq.
+To avoid overfitting, we apply the early stopping strategy to monitor the loss in the validation set.
+We use several metrics to evaluate the model's performance on the test set, i.e., the critical success index (CSI, Eq.
 6), Heide skill score (HSS, Eq.
 7), false alarm ratio (FAR, Eq.
-8) (Woo and Wong, 2017), root mean square errors (RMSEs), and use the SSIM to evaluate the structural similarity between the generated image and target image.
+8) (Woo and Wong, 2017), and root-mean-square errors (RMSEs), and we used the SSIM to evaluate the structural similarity between the generated image and target image.

-$$CSI = \frac{ms}{hits+misses+false alarms},$$ (6)
+$$CSI = \frac{hits}{hits + misses + falsealarms},$$ (6)